Abhayyyyyyyy/Weather-Application/README.md

 Deploy the project to a web server of your choice.

 ### 5. Usage
-Enter the name of a city in the input field.
+- Enter the name of a city in the input field. <br/>
-Click the "Get Weather" button to see the current weather information.
+- Click the "Get Weather" button to see the current weather information.<br/>

-Dependencies
+Dependencies<br/>
 **OpenWeatherMap API**